DataExperts/Dexih.Libraries/projects/table/README.md

 npm install @angular/cdk --save
 ```

-> Note: ngx-d-table also installs ngx-d-markdown, marked.js & prismjs

 Ensure the `BrowserAnimationsModule` and `HttpClientModule` have been included in your app.module.ts.

 Here is a sample version:
 ```typescript
 import { BrowserModule } from '@angular/platform-browser';
 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';